 - diarrhea or constipation

-The aura phase is only experienced by about a quarter of migraine sufferers, but it is possibly the most commonly talked about phase associated with migraine attacks.
+Secondly, the aura phase that affects only about a quarter of migraine sufferers.
+However, it is possibly the most popular phase of migraines.
 The most well-known and easy-to-identify symptom of the aura phase is the visual changes that could happen.
 There are a number of other possible symptoms that can come with a migraine aura:

 - hypersensitivity to touch